 For supported iOS artifacts stored in SQLite databases (i.e. text messages, phone calls, contacts, etc.), BlackLight parses the active records and any deleted recovered records from the SQLite databases storing these artifacts.
 The artifacts are then displayed in BlackLight in the associated area of the ‘Communication’ view.
 Carved data recovered is displayed in red italicized text.
 The carved data will include data deleted by the user of the device, as well as records moved by the OS that have not been overwritten.
 For records the OS has moved, BlackLight parses the current or active record and the record from the original location; duplicates are not removed.
 The active record is displayed in black text.
 The duplicate record, carved from the original location, is displayed in red italicized text to indicate it is a deleted and recovered record.
 To filter out the deleted records so only the active messages show in ‘Communication’ view, ‘Messages’ subview, go to How to filter out deleted messages and only display active text messages for instructions.

 The 'Recover Deleted SQLite Records' feature in BlackLight can also be turned off.
 In macOS go to the[BlackLight]menu and select the [Preferences]submenu option.
 In Windows go to the [Edit]menu and select the [Options]submenu option.
 In the [Preferences]window select the options tab and uncheck the Recover Deleted SQLite Records checkbox(see screen shot below).

-NOTE ABOUT iOS 12: In recent testing of iOS 12.1, the OS does not leave as many deleted records in the SQLite database as in previous iOS versions.
-Whether iOS 12 deletes the records or the user deletes the records from a SQLite database, most of the deleted data is being "cleaned up" by the OS and not recoverable.
+NOTE ABOUT iOS 12 and newer: In testing of iOS 12.1, the OS does not leave as many deleted records in the SQLite database as in previous iOS versions.
+Whether iOS 12 or newer deletes the records or the user deletes the records from the sms.db database, most of the deleted data is being "cleaned up" by the OS and not recoverable.